w3c/cogai/chunks-and-rules.md

 The notion of type is a loose one and provides a way to name a collection of chunks that have something in common.
 It may be the case that all such chunks must satisfy some ontological constraint, on the other hand, it could be an informal grouping.
 This corresponds to the distinction between an intensional definition and an extensional definition.
 Inductive reasoning provides a way to learn models that describe regularities across members of groups.

+Names are used for chunk types, chunk IDs, chunk property names and for chunk property values.
+Names can include the following character classes: letters, digits, period, and hyphen.
+Names starting with @ are reserved.
+A special case is the name formed by a single asterisk which is used to match any chunk type.

 Numbers are the same as for JSON, i.e. integers or floating point numbers.
 Dates can be given using a [common subset of ISO8601](https://www.w3.org/TR/NOTE-datetime) and are treated as identifiers for read-only chunks of type *iso8601* with properties for the year, month, day etc., e.g.

 ```